Tella for organizations - Overview

 Tella Web

 It is not the web equivalent of the mobile app; rather, it is a tool specifically designed for centralizing and managing reports sent through Tella in the simplest way possible.
-With Tella Web, you can create projects, which function like folders where people can submit reports.
+With Tella Web, you can create projects, which function like folders where Tella users can submit reports.
 For instance, you can create projects for specific geographic areas or themes such as police violence, gender-based violence, and environmental abuse.
 On Tella Web, you can also manage users who have the ability to upload reports to each project, assign different roles, and set permissions.

 Learn more about Tella Web here